 Water-Based Poly vs. Oil-Based Poly – Pros and Cons

 There are good and bad elements of both water and oil-based polyurethanes.
-Your final decision really depends on the piece you’re working on: color, size, shape, and where the piece will be– indoors or outdoors.
+Your final decision depends on the piece you’re working on’s color, size, shape, and where the piece will be– indoors or outdoors.

-Slightly more resistant to scratches, moisture, and damages from heat.
+Slightly more resistant to scratches, moisture, and damage from heat.